Skip to Content

 “The Governor’s actions have violated Williams’ constitutional rights and created an exceptionally urgent need for the Court’s attention,” court documents state.

-But Parson’s decision to dissolve the Williams’ board of inquiry does not mean the governor has decided Williams should or should not be executed, spokesperson Johnathan Shiflett wrote in an email to CNN Monday.
+But Parson’s decision to dissolve the Williams board of inquiry does not mean the governor had decided Williams should or should not be executed, spokesperson Johnathan Shiflett wrote in an email to CNN earlier Monday.

 “That is for the Courts to decide.”

-CNN’s Dakin Andone and Lauren Mascarenhas contributed to this report.
+CNN’s Dakin Andone, Lauren Mascarenhas and Jennifer Hauser contributed to this report.

 The-CNN-Wire